 Research for credit or pay outside the School of Biological Sciences

-You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOL 2698, 2699, 4690, 4698, or 4699 (BIOL 4910 can only be taken with a School of Biological Sciences faculty member who holds a major or minor, but not courtesy-only, appointment in Biological Sciences).
-In this case, you have to have an official co-supervisor within Biological Sciences who will serve as the instructor of record (and second reader in the case of BIOL 4690).
-You can contact Dr. Michael Goodisman, the School of Biological Sciences Associate Chair for the Undergraduate Program, for help identifying an appropriate Biological Sciences co-supervisor.
+Biology majors can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOS 4690, 4698, or 4699.
+Dr. Michael Goodisman, the School of Biological Sciences Associate Chair for the Undergraduate Program, will serve as official co-supervisor and instructor of record within Biological Sciences for the class.
 Note that a co-supervisor is not needed if your faculty mentor has a minor or courtesy appointment within the School of Biological Sciences.
 The primary research faculty mentor (e.g. in Psychology, Emory University, etc.) must be a PhD or MD level scientist, preferably in a group leader-like role (not a postdoc, etc).
-To obtain approval for this research to count for BIOL course credit, you must provide your Biological Sciences co-supervisor a description of the research you will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
-Your primary research mentor must email the School of Biological Sciences Associate Chair for the Undergraduate Program, Dr. Michael Goodisman, agreeing to serve as you research mentor, follow the Biology syllabus for the course in question, and provide the final grade to the Biological Sciences co-supervisor.
-If appropriate, the School of Biological Sciences Associate Chair for the Undergraduate Program will approve the project for credit or pay.
+To obtain approval for this research to count for BIOS course credit, you must provide the Associate Chair a description of the research you will be doing, the name of the primary research mentor, and the department or institution of the research mentor.
+Your primary research mentor must email the Associate Chair agreeing to serve as you research mentor and follow the Biology syllabus for the course in question.
+If appropriate, the Associate Chair will approve the project for credit or pay.

 The Research Option gives you a competitive advantage on getting into graduate and professional schools through an intensive, multi-semester research experience, an undergraduate honors thesis.
 For more information, see our page on the Research Option for Biology majors.